MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 When `operation` is `query`, the GraphQL schema would resemble:

-The Graph QL schema would resemble:
+The GraphQL schema would resemble:

 ```graphql
 type Query {